Table of Contents_

 WHY IT’S A TOP PICK: Best budget option for gamers who want to stay under $150.

-TP-Link’s Archer C9 router offers up pretty much everything you could want from a router in one easy to use package: simple setup, cheap price, and stellar performance.
+TP-Link’s Archer C9 router offers up pretty much everything you could want from a router in one easy-to-use package: simple setup, cheap price, and stellar performance.

-The only reason the router doesn’t top out this list at number one is because we did notice some issues with the C9’s signal reliability over range and when transmitting between walls.
+The only reason the router doesn’t top out this list at number one is that we did notice some issues with the C9’s signal reliability over range and when transmitting between walls.
 That said, at just $119 the C9 also happens to be one of the cheapest routers you can buy today, gaming-centric or otherwise.
 If you don’t have a lot of obstacles between your gaming desktop or laptop and also don’t have a huge budget to play with, the C9 is the perfect choice for you.

 View on Amazon – $126.79

-More Antennas ≠ More Power: A big mistake that a lot of first time gaming router buyers make is automatically assuming that more antennas equates to more power.
+More Antennas ≠ More Power: A big mistake that a lot of first-time gaming router buyers make is automatically assuming that more antennas equate to more power.
 While more antennas are always good, this shouldn’t be the only metric you use to measure whether or not a router is right for you.
 Both the C9 and the EXO only sport a measly four antennas (compared to most other models which have six), yet still scored the highest on our speed tests.
 Remember: it’s not about how it looks, it’s about how it performs.

 Buying Features You Don’t Need: Unless you live in a mansion, all of the routers on this list will give you the range you need to have solid gaming performance from any corner of your home.
-Whether it’s on the 2.4GHz or 5GHz transmission spectrum, modern routers are able to reach at least 20ft away from the base station with multiple walls in the way without losing much signal (if any at all), so don’t fall for marketing speak that promises “Xtreme to the MAX gaming performance” for an increased price when a standard router for a reasonable cost will perform just the same in apartments or larger homes.
+Whether it’s on the 2.4GHz or 5GHz transmission spectrum, modern routers can reach at least 20ft away from the base station with multiple walls in the way without losing much signal (if any at all), so don’t fall for marketing speak that promises “Xtreme to the MAX gaming performance” for an increased price when a standard router for a reasonable cost will perform just the same in apartments or larger homes.

 If you’ve been dropping matches to “lag” or think you could have made that last headshot if your wireless was just a little bit faster, then it might be time for you to look up the best gaming routers in 2019.